igorhristov/igorhristov/README.md

 -   🔭 I’m currently working on a [beauty website app][website]!
 -   🌱 I’m currently learning everything 🤣
 -   👯 I’m looking to collaborate with other content creators
--   🥅 2020 Goals: Learn and master MERN stack
+-   🥅 2020 Goals: Master MERN Stack
 -   ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: